KristinaWeis/geodev-hackerlabs/data/import data.md

 ###Import Data

-ArcGIS Online allows you to import [a wide variety of data types](http://doc.arcgis.com/en/arcgis-online/share-maps/supported-items.htm) into the cloud.
-In this lab you will use [Add items](http://doc.arcgis.com/en/arcgis-online/share-maps/add-items.htm) to add data to your account (as layers) so they can be accessed by apps and APIs.
+With ArcGIS Online you can import [a wide variety of data types](http://doc.arcgis.com/en/arcgis-online/share-maps/supported-items.htm) into the cloud.
+In this lab you will use [Add items](http://doc.arcgis.com/en/arcgis-online/share-maps/add-items.htm) to add data to your account (as layers) so they can be accessed later by apps and APIs.

 ###Steps